top of page

 Gearing Guide

-Once you have completed the game you can look for the more rare rune words that are difficult to find in Single Player and Hardcore mode.
-However, here is a great place to start...
+Once you have completed the game you can look for the more rare runewords that are difficult to find in Single Player and Hardcore mode.
+However, these items are a great place to start...

 Weapon: